Location & Transport

 Consider a pampering session – see Wellbeing

 Party accessories such as helium balloons etc can be found in nearby Halesworth www.halesworth.net/shopping

-Subject to availability, you can even hire the living/dining room in our our award-winning house for pre-dinner drinks, tea party, murder mystery or special dinner, or serve summer cocktails in our exotic summer house aka The Temple!
+Subject to availability, you can even hire the living/dining room in our our award-winning house for a special dinner, or serve summer cocktails in our exotic summer house aka The Temple!
 We also now have an ‘Indian’ tent for hire.

 Romance & Relaxation

-The two smaller properties, Gate House & Stable are just perfect for honeymoons, wedding anniversaries, romantic trysts and birthdays.
+The two single-bedroom properties, Gate House & Stable are just perfect for honeymoons, wedding anniversaries, romantic trysts and birthdays.